Passionate about using technology and art as a medium to empower minority groups. The digital way.

 Events Content Web Design

-and campaigns to improve digital literacy and in turn economic development.
+I create future proof companies and projects to improve digital literacy and in turn economic development.

-Seicode : a coding club sponsored by Google for BAME Girls 9-16 (London).
+Seicode : a virtual coding club sponsored by Google for BAME Girls 9-16.

 Digital Literacy for Development